 Differences in Stability Due to Solvent Effects

 In the nucleophilic substitution reaction, the reactivity varies depending on the solvent used.
 This is called the solvent effect.
-The solvent effect differs between the SN1 and SN2 reactions, so it is necessary to identify the solvent to be used.
+The solvent effect differs between the SN1 and SN2 reactions; it is necessary to select the right solvent to use.